 There are study abroad opportunities in Italy, Japan, Germany, Finland, and Denmark.
-For those wanting real-world building experience, designBridge is an interdisciplinary, student-run group in the School of Architecture and Allied Arts that provides design and design-build services for non-profit community organizations.
+For those wanting real-world building experience, designBridge is an interdisciplinary, student-run group in the College of Design (formerly the School of Architecture and Allied Arts) that provides design and design-build services for non-profit community organizations.
 Cultivating a forum for dialogue and networking opportunities between students and professionals practicing ecological and sustainable design, the student-led Ecological Design Center hosts the H.O.P.E.S.
 Holistic Opportunities for Planet Earth Sustainability Conference each spring.
 H.O.P.E.S. is the largest student led conference on sustainability in the world.

 The Department of Architecture offers minor concentrations in interior architecture and architecture studies.
 Interested students should contact the curriculum assistant in the department office for information and an application.

 Undergraduate architecture and interior architecture majors may pursue a minor course of study.
-The School of Architecture and Allied Arts offers undergraduate minors in architecture, interior architecture, art history, fine and applied arts, historic preservation, landscape architecture, or planning, public policy and management.
+The College of Design offers undergraduate minors in architecture, interior architecture, art history, fine and applied arts, historic preservation, landscape architecture, or planning, public policy and management.
 Graduate students may select a concentration of coursework from the school’s other graduate programs as well.
 Undergraduate architecture and interior architecture students often choose minors (and sometimes a double major) offered by other colleges and schools at the UO.
 The most popular are: business, international studies, music, Italian, Spanish, Japanese, Chinese, German, French, dance, theater, ethnic studies and environmental studies.